CONTINUOUS IMPROVEMENT - WHAT IS IT?

 What it isn't, is an instantaneous 'get efficient quick' scheme that you'll see big gains from.
 That's because the big gains are actually achieved by creating lots of small incremental changes over time.
 This is exactly what a continuous improvement strategy is about - an ongoing process to slowly but surely improve the products, services or processes of an organization.

 Sound exhausting?
 Well it doesn’t have to be!
 It's not so much about putting lots of effort in, it's more about being consistent and persistent.
 And then as things gain momentum, you start to see big results.

 Author, Darren Hardy, wrote a great book on this called The Compound Effect and if you’ve not read it, we would highly recommend it.
-Hardy has tested numerous different philosophies and came to realize that whatever success strategy you employ doesn’t matter - it all comes down to the Compound Effect.
-Hardy cites the key to success in anything in business and life is harnessing the power of the compound effect, which means the effects of small, everyday choices and actions will compound over time, leading you to success - or disaster, depending on your choices).
+Hardy has tested numerous different philosophies and came to realize that whatever success strategy you employ doesn’t actually matter - it all comes down to the Compound Effect.
+Hardy cites the key to success in anything in business and life is harnessing the power of the compound effect i.e. the effects of small, everyday choices and actions that compound over time, leading you to success (or disaster, depending on your choices).

 In the world of finance, compound interest can lead to surprisingly large returns.
 A penny that doubles in value each day for 31 days ends up being worth over $10 million.

 The real problem for most businesses isn’t massive mistakes; it’s repeated small, poor choices that seem to be inconsequential.
 These continued choices help the compound effect work against you.
 If we take this outside of business for a moment a great example, eating 100 fewer calories per day for an entire year would cause you to lose 10 pounds.
 Spending 30 minutes reading each day could, over a year, lead to dramatic self-improvement and new ideas.

 Think of this in business terms - If you can automate a process that saves 10 minutes a day that equates to 42 hours a year.
 Multiply that by four and you gain an extra working month.